 Here’s the one travel rewards credit card you should get if you don’t have a lot of money: The CapitalOne VentureOne Rewards card.
 You get 1 point earned for each dollar you spend.
 Each point is itself worth 1 cent towards free goods, like flights.
 So, 20,000 points is $200 towards a free flight.

 Why the CapitalOne VentureOne Rewards card?

 - It has no annual fee, so you don’t have to pay money just for the privilege of using the card.

-- It gives a 20,000 miles bonus after spending $1,000 in the first three months of ownership.
+- You earn a 20,000 miles bonus after spending $1,000 in the first three months of ownership.
 That’s a decent glut of points for a relatively low introductory spend.
 If you’re an average joe like me with basic bills like rent, car, loans, groceries, etc., $1,000 in three months should be no problem, especially if you’re following my guide on how to earn airline status without flying every day.

 The aforementioned Chase Sapphire Premier card is can actually be a better option for beginners of slightly higher net worth.
 You get 50,000 points after putting $4,000 through the card in the first three months, which as discussed above, sets you up for a HUGE return of $625 in fare.
 That’s enough for a business class transcontinental flight in some circumstances.

 Why didn’t I recommend the Sapphire Premier?
 Only because I feel like most people will fall into the lower-cost category of the VentureOne, or the high-cost category of the next card I’m about to recommend, rather than the middling category of the Sapphire Premier.
 But it can definitely be a great option, if it fits your finances.

 The Best Beginner Travel Rewards Card: For People With High Income / Top-Range Credit Scores